OG1103/Full-Stack-Node.js-Codes/FrontEnd/React/Events/Event_e_Explanation.md

 ### 3. `e.target`

 - **Description**: Refers to the element that triggered the event.
 Commonly used to access the value of form elements like inputs or buttons.
+- The exact element that triggered the event.
+(Could be a child element inside the listener element)
+- When you need to know which specific element was clicked inside a parent container.
 - **Example**:
   ```jsx
   <input type="text" onChange={(e) => console.log(e.target.value)} placeholder="Type something" />